The Best Places to Visit in Basque Country

 San Sebastián

-San Sebastián is the capital city of the Gipuzkoa province, a key part of the autonomous Basque territory, and there is evidence of human activity in the area as early as 24,000 B.C.
-The city was home to Roman settlements between 50-200 C.E. before it became part of various Spanish kingdoms centuries later.
-In modern times, San Sebastián is known for its beaches and renowned dining scene—the city is home to the second-most Michelin-star restaurants per capita in the world!
+San Sebastián is the capital city of the Gipuzkoa province, a key part of the autonomous Basque territory.
+There is evidence of human activity in the area as early as 24,000 B.C.
+The city was home to Roman settlements between 50-200 AD before it became part of various Spanish kingdoms centuries later.
+In modern times, San Sebastián is renowned for its beaches and dining scene.
+In fact, the city is home to the second-most Michelin-starred restaurants per capita in the world!

 Highlights of San Sebastian:

-- The restaurant scene, with everything from famous Michelin-star restaurants to casual tapas (called ‘pintxos’ in Basque country) eateries where you’ll also find some of the best wine Spain has to offer
+- The mouthwatering food scene, with everything from famous Michelin-star restaurants to casual tapas eateries (pintxos in Basque country) where you’ll also find some of the best wine Spain has to offer

 - Monte Igueldo, a mountain summit just outside of the city that offers spectacular views